CAML: the Consortium of Apollo Maine Libraries 🐪

 How is it different from interlibrary loan?

 For items available through CAML, you can place your own requests through the catalog and they will come directly to your library.
+If you want to pick the item up at another library, ask staff to reserve it for you.

 For items not owned by a CAML library, you can request them through library staff, just as before.